sudorook/bmDCA/README.md

 source ${HOME}/.bashrc
 ```

-Or simply open a new shell.
+or simply open a new shell.
 (For remote systems, you can just log out and log
 in again.)

 <!-- The files will be installed to `/usr/local/include` and `/usr/local/lib` by